Devender1703/Devender1703/README.md

 ## Hi there 👋

-I am software engineer working with keen interest in low level programming and web3.
+I am software engineer with keen interest in low level programming and web3.
 Currently I am mostly working with C/C++, rust, javascript and React.js.

 <!--